 When to Use

-Most people work with a respiratory physiotherapist or breath therapist for the first few weeks of retraining.
+Most people work with a respiratory physiotherapist or breath therapist for the first few weeks of retraining, especially if symptoms are persistent.
 App-based practice is a useful complement, not a replacement, for clinical guidance.
+If your symptoms include chest pain, severe shortness of breath, or oxygen levels that drop with activity, that is medical territory and should be addressed first.

 How ooddle Builds This Into Your Day

 ooddle's Mind and Recovery pillars include a gentle breath retraining track for those recovering from long illness.
-The Movement pillar suggests very short, very slow walks paired with nasal breathing.
-The Optimize pillar watches for signs of overdoing it and pulls back.
-We are not a clinical service.
-We make the daily practice easier to remember and easier to keep going.
+The cues are slow, the sessions are short, and the language is calm.
+The Movement pillar suggests very short, very slow walks paired with nasal breathing as the next layer once the basic practice is solid.
+The Optimize pillar watches for signs of overdoing it, like rising symptoms or worsening sleep, and pulls back the plan automatically.
+We are not a clinical service and we do not pretend to be.
+We make the daily practice easier to remember and easier to keep going during a long, nonlinear recovery.
 Explorer is free, Core is twenty-nine dollars a month, and Pass at seventy-nine dollars a month is coming soon.